mohamedhesham1619/video-clipper/README.md

 </div>

 <p align="center">
-  Free, fast, and simple tool to download only the parts you need from online videos.
+  Simple tool to download only the parts you need from online videos.<br>
-  No login, no watermark — just paste a link, set your range, and download.
+  Just paste a link, choose your timestamps, and let it handle the rest.
 </p>

 <p align="center">